atelich139/InvoiceDemo/README.md

 - A user can quickly close the form by pressing 'Esc' or clicking anywhere outside of the form.

 ## Deleting
+- My custom delete button removes the need for a confirmation screen.
+- The animation is done by mathematically maniuplating an SVG and is tied to directly to the press duration.

 ## Filtering